PracticingDeveloper/practicingruby.com/_posts/2012-05-21-persisting-relations-in-a-polyglot-world.md

 categories: articles
 author: Piotr Szotkowski
 permalink: articles/persisting-relations-in-a-polyglot-world
+summary: Explore some non-traditional persistence mechanisms and their uses.  (w.
+  Piotr Szotkowski)
+issue_number: '4.6'
 ---

 *This article is written by Piotr Szotkowski.
 Greg invited Piotr to contribute